evaera/RoVer/README.md

     "shardLifeTime"     : Integer.
 Number of seconds each shard will run before closing.
     "mainLifeTime"      : Integer.
 Number of seconds the main process will run before closing.
 (Need a process manager if you want it to relaunch)
 ```

-# To-do list and plans

-- Add more commands for admins for things like fixing name, banning per server by roblox account, and a !whois command
-- More cowbell